 I can’t say that we don’t have occasional moments of boredom in our family.
 But I have found that, when I just ignore the “I’m bored!” whines, the kids come up with creative activities that are so much more interesting than anything a screen could offer.

-Edna Rienzi is a mother of three and coordinator of the Beyond Consumerism program at the Center for a New American Dream.
+Edna Rienzi is a mother of three and Director of Programs at New Dream.